axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/statistic-chart/index.rst

 - Navigate to Dashboard Configuration of the dashboard where you want to add the widget and select :guilabel:`Add Widget`.

-- From the dropdown menu labeled "Statistic Widget," choose from a variety of insightful charts.
+- From the dropdown menu labeled **Statistic Widgets**, choose from a variety of insightful charts.

 |statistic-widget-list-page|